gabastil/LabKeySchemaToMetadataConverter/README.md

 * 2 tabs = Datatype or Dropdown List Option

 The schema cannot contain:
-* double quote characters ["].
+* Double quote characters ["].
 Any found in the file will be converted to single quotes ['].
-* non-ASCII characters.
+* Non-ASCII/Extended-ASCII characters (i.e. less common special characters, characters from non-English languages).
 Any found will be replaced or removed.

 The conversion script has functionality to make schema development easier:
 1. The script will check for schema validity